comyar/CZWeatherKit/README.md

 |`CZWeatherService`              | Declares an interface for weather service objects to implement

 ### Creating Requests

-`CZWeatherRequest` objects only have a few properties, but their values can vary widely depending on the weather service being used.
-For example, if you want to get the current weather conditions in Sydney, Australia, you have to set the value for the key `CZWeatherKitLocationName.CountryCityName` in the `location` dictionary.
-Weather services expect the value for the country and city name in varying formats.
-Wunderground, for example, expects the country and city name in the following format: `<Country>/<City>`.
-Open Weather Map, however, expects the country and city name in the following format:
-`<City>,<Country>`.
-When setting the location for a request, consult the API reference for the weather service you are using.

-Additionally, weather services differ in the variety of locations they support.
+Weather services differ in the variety of locations they support.
 For example, Wunderground allows you to query by City/State, City/Country, Zipcode, Latitude/Longitude, and IP address.
 Open Weather Map only allows you to query by City/State, City/Country, Latitude/Longitude.
 When performing requests to a service, ensure that the query type is supported.

-Finally, requests carry with them a detail level.
+Requests carry with them a detail level.
 A detail level loosely defines how much information you wish to retrieve for the request, but the meaning can vary for each service.
 For example, when requesting forecast data from Wunderground, a detail level of `CZWeatherRequestLightDetail` will retrieve a 3-day forecast and `CZWeatherRequestFullDetail` will retrieve a 10-day forecast.
 When requesting forecast data from Open Weather Map, a detail level of `CZWeatherRequestLightDetail` will retrieve an hourly forecast and `CZWeatherRequestFullDetail` will retrieve a daily forecast.

 ### Adding New Services